brakkum/timelapse_eq/README.rst

 **Timelapse_EQ**
 ################

 Timelapse_EQ is a personal project I undertook after being intrigued by a `youtube video by Devon Crawford <https://www.youtube.com/watch?v=mHV6nb_4a-c>`_.
 I used to spend a lot of time doing photography, and the idea of automating the process of adjusting photo exposures for a timelapse seemed very enticing.
-Also, I wanted to see if I could see this from start to completion, as this is my first time attempting to complete an entire Python project.

 .. image:: /timelapse.gif